31 Jul 6 Steps to Using a Fiber Optic Fusion Splicer

-- The Fusion Splicer Itself
+- The Fiber Optic Fusion Splicer Itself

 **Prior to doing any work with a fiber optic cable, please ensure that you are following all safety measures.
-Some pieces of the fiber optic cable are so small that it can penetrate the skin and get into your system that may lead to health issues.
+Some pieces of the fiber optic cable are so small that they can penetrate the skin and get into your system that may lead to health issues.
 In addition, the glass particles can be in the air and unknowingly breathed in or enter your eye.
 So please follow all protocols.

 Step 1: Preparing to Use a Heat Shrink Wrap

 Before starting anything, be sure to slide your heat shrink wrap through one end of the fiber optic cable.
 This only needs to be done once the perfusion cycle and will be utilized later on in the fusion splicing cycle.
 You also want to do this step first so that you will not be damaging your fiber optic cable later on.

 Go ahead and grab your go-to strippers for this step.
 The Bridge Cable team uses strippers that have 3 grooves.
 By utilizing the middle groove, carefully remove small sections of the outer jacket.
 If you attempt to take larger sections, you risk breaking the fiber optic cable and you’ll lose any progress made.
 After removing the appropriate amount of the jacket, you the smallest groove to remove the clear coating on the fiber optic cable.
 It will resemble wax, just in case you don’t know what it looks like.
 Keep in mind that if you don’t take enough of the jacket off, you risk not being able to cleave it later on.

 Step 3: Cleaning the Fiber Optic Cable